HewlettPackard/quartz/README-BENCHMARKS-TESTING.md

 - **memlat-orig-lat-test.sh**

-   This script will measure your server hardware memory access latency: local and remote (for two sockets servers).
+    This script will measure your server hardware *memory access latency* in nanoseconds: local and remote (for two sockets servers).
 It will execute the test 20 times, and   write the results in directory *ORIG-lat-test*
     You can find the summary of the results in the file *ORIG-lat-test/final-hw-latency.txt*.
     It will have measurements like:

-     > *FORMAT:  1_min_local  2_aver_local  3_max_local  4_min_remote  5_aver_remote  6_max_remote*
+               FORMAT:  1_min_local  2_aver_local  3_max_local  4_min_remote  5_aver_remote  6_max_remote

-     > *91      91.9      92     152    163.9     176*
+                           91             91.9           92           152        163.9           176

     First three numbers show: minimal, average and maximum measured local memory access latency (out of 20 measurements).
 The last three numbers show show similar measurements for  access latency of the remote memory,